Updated 2018: (for the Pocket 4K)

 -80mm front with cap,

 -de-clicked, damped aperture movement.
-Or USD 60 for just the declicked aperture.
+Or just the declicked aperture.

 For shallow depth of field in daylight.